 We must think like a customer—developing solutions to problems that exist.

 A couple weeks ago, my daily search for a suitable coffee shop to work at landed me in a coffee shop that a friend told me about.
 I arrived and walked through the doors gazing around for wall plugs.
 Without wall plugs, my visit would be brief as my laptop would maybe last an hour with just the battery.
-I glance to my left and see a door propped open by an older gentleman waiting for a small child finish drying off his hands with paper towel.
+I glance to my left and see a door propped open by an older gentleman waiting for a small child to finish drying off his hands with a paper towel.

 I stepped up to the front counter with one customer in front of me.
-My eyes looked right and to my horror, like the outline of a dead body, lay a large amount of vomit.
+My eyes looked right, and to my horror, like the outline of a dead body, lay a large amount of vomit.
 The immediate connection to the child in the bathroom helped me connect the dots.
 What do I do?
-I was expecting a staff member to be there cleaning up the mess, but they seemed to continue on with business as usual.
+I was expecting a staff member to be there cleaning up the mess, but they seemed to continue with business as usual.
 I made for the door to find another coffee shop for the day.

 I have four children and understand that vomit happens.
-I really felt for the gentleman that was caring for the child.
+However, I really felt for the gentleman caring for the child.
 This was my first impression of this cafe, and though they had little to do with the sick child incident, the cleanup probably should have taken precedence over serving the next latte.
-I have since visited this cafe and am happy to report that the mess was cleaned up. 🙂 It is a great little coffee shop, as my friend mentioned, but it sure made me think about first impressions.
+I have since visited this cafe and am happy to report that the mess was cleaned up. 🙂 It is a great little coffee shop, as my friend mentioned, but it made me think about first impressions.